antonenko-code/tsks-fullstack-todo-app/frontend/README.md

 Now you're ready to use the TSKS app on your local development environment.

 ## Contributing
-Contributions to the Weather Forecast App are welcome!
+Contributions to the TSKS App are welcome!
 If you find any issues or have suggestions for improvements, feel free to open a new issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for personal and commercial purposes.